Black History Month: Developments

 When first established, Black History Month resulted in some controversy.
 Those who believed that Black History Month was limited to educational institutions questioned whether it was appropriate to confine the celebration of Black history to one month, as opposed to the integration of Black history into mainstream education for the whole year.

 Another concern was that, contrary to the original inspiration for Black History Month, which was a desire to redress how American schools failed to represent Black historical figures as anything other than enslaved people or colonial subjects, Black History Month could reduce complex historical figures to overly simplified objects of "hero worship".

 Other critics refer to the celebration as a form of racism.
 Actor and director Morgan Freeman and actress Stacey Dash have criticized the concept of declaring only one month as Black History Month.
 Freeman noted, "I don't want a Black history month.
 Black history is American history."

+In February 2025, Google announced that Black History Month would no longer be highlighted by default on Google Calendar, arguing that it was no longer "scalable or sustainable" to continue adding the growing number of national and international "cultural moments" manually to its calendars.